 Think about your favorite restaurant or go-to hairdresser.
 They are marketing impresarios without knowing it.
 They have a clear vision of what their product represents.
 They are the product.
 They don’t have time to fuss with complicated marketing – they just deliver the best product/service they can.
 They rely on you to spread the word.

 So, you might be asking yourself this question….

 Yes, but not in the way you may think.

 The marketplace is moving so fast that a ready-aim-fire approach to marketing is too slow.
 At Blue Kite, we’ve learned that there’s little we can do sitting in our offices to move the needle for our clients.
-Instead, we immerse ourselves in the product and service teams to gain a better understanding of how your customers think.
+Instead, we immerse ourselves in the product and service teams to gain a better understanding of how

 This approach offers some unique insights:

 Product / Market Fit